Rawan-Sa/Burshless-Motor/README.md

 #Brusless-motor
-# Tinkercad was used to write the code and design the Stepper motor circuit.
+# Tinkercad was used to write the code and design the Brushless motor circuit.
-# arduino Uno R3, DC motor, Potentiometer and H-bridge motor drive were mainly used to make the Brushless motor circuit.
+# arduino Uno R3, DC motor, Potentiometer and H-bridge motor drive were mainly used to make the circuit.

 int potIn;
 int fwdPin = 5;